Reserve your spot for wheel throwing

 You’ll not make a teapot or a prize winning vase the first time, but you’ll have fun, learn something and probably end up with something that’ll bring you joy.Click to learn more about wheel throwing

 If you have existing recent experience with wheel throwing, come and make use of our wheels without any instruction.
-Includes 1.5 Kg of clay and baking and later painting of up to two items.
+Includes three balls of clay and baking of up to two items.
+The items can be painted after baking for $15 per item.

 Kinda, but it will be quite a bit more difficult as you have to use the knuckles more than the fingertips.
 It’s kinda possible, but we do not recommend it.
 We can’t do refunds or compensation if it doesn’t work out for you, sorry.